appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/http-proxy.md

 HTTPS_PROXY=http://1.2.3.4:8080
 ```

-Saving and restarting Appsmith with this, will make all outgoing requests from the Appsmith server, go through this proxy.
+Saving and restarting Appsmith with this, makes all outgoing requests from the Appsmith server, go through this proxy.

 ## Trust custom CA for HTTPS proxy